What Does ABS Function Do in Excel?

 Syntax

-- number – The number of which you want to calculate the absolute value in Excel.
+- number - The number you want to calculate the absolute value in Excel.

 The number can be given as directed, in quotes, or as cell references.
 It can be entered as a part of an ABS formula in Excel.
-It can also be a mathematical operation giving a number as an output.
-In the function of ABS, If the supplied number argument is non-numeric, it gives #VALUE!
+It can also be a Mathematical operation giving a number as an output.
+For example, in the function of ABS, if the supplied number argument is non-numeric, it provides #VALUE!
 Error.

 How to Use ABS Function in Excel? (with Examples)